-The best projectors you can buy in 2021, and how to choose one | Engadget
+The best projectors you can buy, plus how to choose one | Engadget

 On the other hand, Epson's LCD “4K enhanced” projectors also have 1080p native resolution, but the image is just shifted twice, not four times.
 So, those projectors are not 4K natively or otherwise, but do produce double the pixel count of a 1080p projector.
 If you really want a 4K native projector, you’ll have to pay: two of the cheapest ones are Sony's VPL-VW295ES ($5,000) and JVC's DLA-NX5 ($5,000).

 HDR is a very different animal on projectors compared to TVs.
-As mentioned, projectors can’t produce anywhere close to the amount of light required (1,000 lumens) to qualify as true HDR.
-Rather, they use a technique called tone-mapping to fit the entire HDR gamut into lower brightness range.
+As mentioned, projectors can’t produce anywhere close to the amount of light required (1,000 nits) to qualify as true HDR.
+Rather, they use a technique called tone-mapping to fit the entire HDR gamut into a lower brightness range.

 For that reason, among others, almost all projectors only support HDR10.
-None use Dolby Vision, and only a few models work with Samsung’s HDR10+ — and those are Samsung’s own Premiere 4K models.
+Only one uses Dolby Vision (the Xiaomi Laser Cinema 2, only available officially in China), and just a couple of models work with Samsung’s HDR10+ — and those are Samsung’s own Premiere 4K models.
 However, most support a wider 10-bit color gamut that allows for superior color reproduction.

 Optics